 Allergic rhinitis may sound like an unpleasant medical diagnosis.
-However, up to 30 percent of people worldwide are affected by allergic rhinitis,1 which means you’re certainly not alone if you experience allergy symptoms.
+However, it’s simply the medically recognized name for the condition you probably know as hay fever.
+Up to 30 percent of people worldwide are affected by allergic rhinitis,1 which means you’re certainly not alone if you experience allergy symptoms.

 SEASONAL ALLERGIC RHINITIS